To complete contestable jointing work on our network, you will need authorisation. We have detailed the process below with some useful guidance.

-All requests for authorisation are via an Appendix 9 authorisation request form.
+You can apply for authorisation via an Appendix 9 request form.

 The actual form can be found on our Competition in Connections section, within the document OPSAF-13-001.

-If you are a new Independent Connection Provider (ICP) who has never applied before, you are required to complete an ICP registration form.
+If you are a new Independent Connection Provider (ICP) and haven’t applied before, you will need to complete an ICP registration form.

-Once complete, it should be returned, along with the supporting evidence, to Nigel Evans, Senior Engineering Compliance Consultant at CiCAdminSouth@scottishpower.com.
+Once complete, it should be returned, along with the supporting evidence to CiCAdminSouth@scottishpower.com.

-The additional information required to support your application for authorisation includes:
+Additional information is required in support of your application and includes:

 - Training Records